nextcloud/desktop/doc/installing.rst

 .. image:: images/client9.png

-You have the same options for creating a link share as you do when you're logged into the ownCloud Web GUI.
+You have the same options for creating a link share as you do when you're logged into the ownCloud Web GUI: you may optionally set a password and expiration date.

 .. image:: images/client10.png